Chapter 5 : The Stolen Truth

 He glanced back to where she sat, stock still, in the seat across from his abandoned one.

 Draco took advantage of the moment to consider her again.
 She hadn’t seemed so very sharp when their conversation had begun.
 Now she was a creature made all of angles--her face drawn, the room’s light and shadows playing over well-cut cheekbones.
-Her skin was pale, but of a shade more exotic than the roses and cream of an English pallor.
-Her eyes were set at the Greengrass slant, but their piercing blue would be recognised by anyone who had ever had the misfortune of attending a Blishwick dinner party and walking through the portrait hall where long-dead, blue-eyed matriarchs sniffed in disdain at the pedigrees of passersby.
+Her skin was pale, but of a shade closer to honey than the roses and cream of an English pallor.
+Her eyes were shaped like her fathers' - a gift from the Greengrass side of the family - but their piercing blue would be recognised by anyone who had ever had the misfortune of attending a Blishwick dinner party and walking through the portrait hall where long-dead, blue-eyed matriarchs sniffed in disdain at the pedigrees of passersby.

 The Greengrass pedigree wouldn’t be worth a whit if a single one of them was proven guilty.
 The Dark Lord did not believe in sparing ‘innocent’ family members.
 He espoused the philosophy that a weed in the garden was best dug up, roots and all, leaving nothing behind but churned graveyard soil.